syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Printing/How-to-hide-the-numbered-row-and-column-headers-while-printing-or-previewing-print-in-GridControl.md

 ---
 layout: post
-title: Printing in GridControl
+title: Hide the numbered Row and Column headers in GridControl | Syncfusion
-description: how to hide the numbered row and column headers while printing or previewing print in gridcontrol
+description: How to hide the numbered row and column headers while printing or previewing print in Syncfusion Grid Control, and more.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

+# Hide the numbered Row and Column headers in Windows Forms GridControl

+This page explains How to hide the numbered row and column headers while printing or previewing print in GridControl and more details.

-# How to hide the numbered row and column headers while printing or previewing print in GridControl
+## How to hide the numbered row and column headers while printing or previewing print in GridControl

 You have to set PrintRowHeader and PrintColHeader properties to _False_ to hide row and column headers while printing or previewing print in GridControl.